 Hang them on your porch, line the pathway, or use as a centerpiece; these punched tin lanterns are all different.

 Weathered bird cages, with a twig handle - perfect for displaying delicate items that shouldn't be touched.

-Rusty and weathered mirror made from salvaged tins.
+Rusty and weathered mirror made from salvaged tins or rusticated baking tins.

 Hypertufa spheres, encrusted with gems and sea glass, with the odd little tile or seashell.
 Gazing ball?
 Something to perk up a dark corner of your porch?
 You decide.

 All natural petals and flowers, fixed with orris root and scented with essential oils in a mason jar with a weathered and aged lid.

 Three spiral holders, each with a grunged pillar candle, fitted with a battery operated tea light.
 Display this indoors or out under cover - a porch is the perfect place.

 Barnboard boxes - each one different.
 Some are painted, with faux wood grain.
 Some have a rugged and rustic handle, or bead feet.
 Each is unique.
 Use these to display found items, or plant them for a window box.

 Rusty scraps of metal, blocks of wood saved from the fire, a few nails, bit of wire, some bolts and a few washers, and what do you have?
 Rustic Elephants, of course!